 An attachment petition has been filed by Cyber Systems ("Plaintiff") dated September 9, 2020 before the Hon'ble Sub Court at Ernakulam against M-Star Satellite Communications Private Limited ("Defendant").
-The Plaintiff has prayed for an order allowing the attaching of the Scheduled property.
-The petitioner is engaged in the business of sourcing and supplying rights in Cinematographic films, there was a sale agreement dated January 18, 2020, for the sale of the overseas exhibition and distribution of a film "Varane Avashyamund" for ₹3,00,00,000.
+The Plaintiff has prayed for an order to attach the Scheduled property as mentioned the plaint.
+The petitioner is engaged in the business of sourcing and supplying rights in Cinematographic films, there was a sale agreement dated January 18, 2020, for the sale of the overseas exhibition and distribution of a film "Varane Avashyamund" for \gtrless 3,00,00,000.
 The Plaintiff has claimed that there has been delays and misrepresentation by the Defendant regarding the lead role in the movie.

-The Plaintiff has claimed damages amounting to ₹25,00,000.
+The Plaintiff has claimed damages amounting to \gtrless 50,00,000 with interest up to 12% per annum.
 The plaintiff has further prayed for an attachment of the defendant's rights in the upcoming movie "Kurup" till the disposal of the suit.
-The written statement is pending to be filed by the M-Star Satellite Communications Private Limited.
+Now the matter is pending before the Hon'ble Court for finality.